 Use a tripod.
 For concentric rings, locate and include the North Star, which the rest of the stars appear to rotate around.
 Add other elements that look best with long shutter speeds, such as a waterfall or lit tent.

 Manually focus to infinity; everything more than about 15 feet away will still be sharp.
 Set the aperture all the way open and the ISO between 100 and 400, to decrease image noise (grainy spots).
 Expose with a shutter speed between about 30 seconds and 20 minutes.

 Shoot on interval mode with less than 2 seconds between each exposure.
 Capture at least 45 minutes of total exposure time.
 For shutter speeds longer than 30 seconds, most cameras will need an external intervalometer (from $25; pick one that fits your camera).

 Download your captures, process them all identically, then group into one folder.
 Use StarStaX software (free; Windows/Mac) to layer the images in the folder.
 For each pixel, the program will show the brightest one you captured in any shot, thus creating the effect of star trails.

 Try Single Exposure

 You can create star trails the old-fashioned way, in a single frame, by leaving the shutter open for one very long shot.
 This method uses more battery and leads to much more noise in the file.
 It’s also riskier; a single errant light flash can ruin your image.
-But it makes sense for film, uses less memory, and (with digital) you get the pleasure of seeing your image in the field.
+But it uses less memory, and you get the pleasure of seeing your image in the field.
 Preview your composition by cranking the ISO all the way up and perfecting the look you want.
 Then reduce your ISO back below 400, doubling your shutter speed each time you reduce ISO one stop.
 The longer you expose, the longer each star’s path will appear (plan for a minimum of 30 minutes).